-Bring the Qumulo data platform to any private and public cloud environment, enable massive scale, guarantee consistency across a system, protect against component failure and power high performance and interactive workloads.
+Qumulo runs in any private or public cloud environment, enables massive scale, guarantees consistency across a system, protects against component failure, and powers high performance, interactive workloads.

-The foundation of the Qumulo platform is the Scalable Block Store (SBS).
-The SBS leverages several core technologies to enable scale, portability, protection and performance: a virtualized block system, erasure coding, a global transaction system and an intelligent cache.
+The foundation of the Qumulo file data platform is the Scalable Block Store (SBS).
+The SBS leverages several core technologies to enable scale, portability, protection, and performance: a virtualized block system, erasure coding, a global transaction system, and an intelligent cache.